-The Spanish take their rice seriously; a popular British chef caused an emotional (and hilarious) reaction from the Press here, when he dared to include chorizo in his recipe – not a traditional ingredient.
-Although Madrid isn’t the home of paella, it’s everybody’s fav Spanish food, and on the list of what you want to eat when you’re visiting Spain.
+The Spanish take their rice seriously; a popular British chef caused an emotional (and hilarious) reaction from the Press here, when he dared to include chorizo in his paella recipe – not a traditional ingredient.
+Although Madrid isn’t the home of paella, it’s everybody’s fav Spanish food, and on the must-try list when you’re visiting.
 When it’s good, it is pretty unbeatable, but the difficulty can be in finding a good one away from the coast.

 My favourite place for rice is Mano a Mano – it’s never let me down in all the years I’ve been going there.
-Go there if you’re not in a hurry.
-Get the full experience, and settle down for a long “sobremesa”.
+Go there when you’re not in a hurry; get the full experience, and settle down for a long “sobremesa”.
 This word isn’t easily translated, but it refers to the long leisurely lunches that can last 3 to 6 hours.
 Paella is cooked to order, so be patient; good things are worth waiting for.

 Best of all, there is a wonderful terraza; just bliss on a summer evening.